-Smoking is prohibited throughout the entire workplace and this includes the use of all artificial smoking aids (electronic or otherwise) with no exceptions.
+In line with legislation, smoking is prohibited throughout the entire workplace and this includes the use of all artificial smoking aids (electronic or otherwise) with no exceptions.
 This includes council vehicles that are used by more than one employee.
-If you have a council car that is designated for your sole use and that is never used by other employees then you can smoke in it if you wish - but the council recommends that you do not do so.
-This policy applies to all employees, customers and visitors.
+If you have a council car that is designated for your sole use and that is never used by other employees, then you can smoke in it if you wish - but the council recommends that you do not do so.
+This applies to all employees, councillors, hall hirers, contractors and visitors.